MD-AZMAL/Local-Google-Fonts/README.md

 ```
 * In style.css file set the paragraph to use the new font.
+* Update the list of available fonts in readme.

 ## Support this Project
 * Feel free to add new google gonts to the project.